googleworkspace/drivetocloudbot/README.md

 See the License for the specific language governing permissions and limitations under the License.

+Please note this tool will move files from Google Workspace and your Google Workspace terms of service to Google Cloud and the Google Cloud terms of service.
+Costs may be occured for use of [Google Cloud Storage](https://cloud.google.com/storage/pricing) and [Vertex AI](https://cloud.google.com/vertex-ai/pricing)

 This project creates an App Engine to operate periodically to check a Google Drive Folder and move content to Google Cloud storage for a Search and Conversation Chat bot to index on.

 1. Create a project